coopermaa/awesome-rack/README.md

   server, a proxy server, and a virtual-host server.
 It is now part of Ruby standard library for Ruby 1.9.3.
 * FCGI
-* [CGI](https://github.com/ruby/ruby/tree/trunk/lib/cgi) - The Common Gateway Interface (CGI) is a simple protocol for passing an HTTP request from a web server to a standalone program, and returning the output to the web browser
+* [CGI](https://github.com/ruby/ruby/tree/trunk/lib/cgi) - The Common Gateway Interface (CGI) is a simple protocol for passing an HTTP request from a web server to a standalone program, and returning the output to the web browser.
 * SCGI
 * [Thin](https://github.com/macournoyer/thin/) - Tiny, fast & funny HTTP server.
 Glues together 3 of the best Ruby libraries:
-  The `Mongrel` parser, `Event Machine` network I/O library and `Rack`, a minimal interface between webservers and Ruby frameworks
+  The `Mongrel` parser, `Event Machine` network I/O library and `Rack`, a minimal interface between webservers and Ruby frameworks.
 * [LiteSpeed](https://www.litespeedtech.com/products/litespeed-web-server/overview) - LiteSpeed Web Server (LSWS) is a high-performance
   Apache drop-in replacement, a commercial web server.

 > These web servers include Rack handlers in their distributions:

 * [Rouge](https://github.com/guilleiguaran/rogue) - minimal and fast HTTP 1.1 server for Rack applications, powered by `EventMachine`, Ryan Dahl's
-  `http-parser(https://github.com/joyent/http-parser)` and `Rack::Builder`
+  `http-parser(https://github.com/joyent/http-parser)` and `Rack::Builder`.
 * [Ebb](https://github.com/gnosek/ebb) - A small and fast web server specifically for hosting dynamic web applications.
-* [Fuzed](https://github.com/KirinDave/fuzed-old) - An integrated replacement for Mongrel+Revproxy systems in erlang
+* [Fuzed](https://github.com/KirinDave/fuzed-old) - An integrated replacement for Mongrel+Revproxy systems in erlang.
-* [GlassFish v3](https://java.net/projects/glassfish/sources/svn/show/trunk/main) - an open-source application server project
+* [GlassFish v3](https://java.net/projects/glassfish/sources/svn/show/trunk/main) - An open-source application server project
-  started by Sun Microsystems for the Java EE platform and now sponsored by Oracle Corporation
+  started by Sun Microsystems for the Java EE platform and now sponsored by Oracle Corporation.
 * [Phusion Passenger](https://github.com/phusion/passenger) - A web server and application server, designed to be fast, robust and lightweight.
 Supports Ruby, Python, Node.js and Meteor, and is being used by high-profile companies such as Apple, Pixar, New York Times, AirBnB, Juniper etc as well as over 350.000 websites.
 Phusion Passenger 5 (codename "Raptor")  has